The Nation and the Grid

 I hadn’t heard.
-I had been living in different world for a while, but now the bigger, bleaker one had broken back in.
-I was surprised at the sense of loss which swept over me.
+I had been living in different world for a while, but now the bigger one had broken back in.
+I was surprised at the deep sense of loss which swept over me.
 You have to be British to understand this - and British at this moment in time especially.
 For my entire lifetime, and almost all of the lifetime of my parents, ‘the Queen’ was just there.
 She was on the stamps and the coins and the telly every Christmas.
 The national anthem was all about her.
 Technically, she owned the whole country and had the power to dismiss governments and sack prime ministers, but we all knew she would never use them.
+She was mainly used as an excuse for street parties and flypasts, and for opening supermarkets and running charities.
 Even republicans admitted a sneaking admiration for her sense of duty and her work rate.
 At least somebody in the country, ran the subtext, still knew what duty actually meant.

 The Queen lasted: nothing else did.
 As Aris Rousinoss wrote this week, Britain’s decline in my lifetime - from a country which ran much of the world to a country which can barely run itself - has perhaps been unprecedented in modern history.
 Come up with whatever diagnoses you please, blame who you like, but you can’t deny the downward trajectory: steep, dizzying, painful.
-Only the Queen stood still, or seemed to, and as she did so she represented something much older than any of the rules we live by.
-A monarch has sat on the throne of England for 1500 years.
-The meaning of this is mostly inaccessible to our argumentative modern minds.
+History’s judgement will not be denied.
+Only the Queen stood still, or seemed to.
+The decline might have been worse without her.

 How much longer can it last?
-The republicans and the rationalists have mostly been keeping their heads down this week as the tide of media-fanned national sentiment roars over them, but those who want to ‘modernise’ the country still further will be back soon enough.
-A monarchy is, after all, an offence against modernity.
+The republicans and the rationalists have been keeping their heads down this week as the tide of media-fanned national sentiment roars over them, but those who want to wipe the slate clean and ‘modernise’ the country still further will be back soon enough.
+A monarchy is an offence against modernity.
 It is a hangup from an earlier, more organic age, which at its worst is a trapdoor to a particular type of tyranny (our new king’s ancestral namesake ended up with his head in a basket on this charge) but at its best is a bulwark against another: the money-power of the Machine.
 A monarchy is irrational, uncommercial and inexplicably mystical.
 It embodies tradition passed down through time.
-As such, it is deeply ‘unrepresentative’ according to the current, constipated definition of that word, and yet it manages somehow to represent the country better than any elected politician, celebrity, pundit or philosopher ever could.
+As such, it is deeply ‘unrepresentative’ according to the current, constipated definition of that word, and yet it manages somehow to represent the country better than any elected politician, celebrity, philosopher or religious figure ever could.

 For all these reasons, a monarchy in the Machine age will always be in the crosshairs.
 It was impossible to take any effective shots against the popular, dutiful and largely silent Queen Elizabeth, but our new king is another matter.
-A pioneer of organic farming, a campaigner of behalf of a wounded natural world long before it was either profitable or fashionable, and a champion of traditional architecture, Britain now has a sovereign who quotes René Guénon, calls himself a traditionalist and, as I heard on my own recent visit, has spent more time than is publicly acknowleged on Mount Athos, the ancient centre of Orthodox Christianity.
-These traits - which naturally endear him to me - may, after his mother is safely buried, prove useful cudgels with which to attack him and the institution he represents.
+A pioneer of organic farming, a campaigner of behalf of a wounded natural world long before it was either profitable or fashionable, and a champion of traditional architecture, Britain now has a sovereign who quotes Rene Guenon, calls himself a traditionalist [Temenos], and has spent more time than is publicly acknowleged on Mount Athos, the ancient heart of Orthodox Christianity.
+These traits - which naturally endear him to me - are likely, after his mother is safely buried, to prove red rags to the bull of techno-modernity.

 What, after all, is the point of a monarch in the modern world?
-There is really only one: to represent a country and its history; to be a living embodiment of the spirit of a people.
-As such, the throne represents to its critics more than some putative offence against ‘democracy’: it stands for something whose very existence is increasingly contentious in its meaning, form and direction: the nation itself.
+There is really only one: to represent a country, a history, a homeland: to be a living embodiment of the spirit of a people.
+As such, the throne represents to its critics more than some putative offence against ‘democracy’: it stands for something which has been under assault for my whole lifetime, and whose very existence is increasingly, divisively contentious in its meaning, form and direction: the nation itself.